 Most people Brigitte Biesel’s age use their mini scales to weigh letters, but the 80-year-old bought hers to measure weed.
 “Recently, I saw one similar to mine on Bares für Rares [the German equivalent of Antiques Roadshow],” she tells me excitedly.
 As she’s chatting, she’s also trying to concentrate on grinding the cannabis buds onto her delicate silver scale.

-Today is baking day at Brigitte’s terraced house in Köpenick, a picturesque district in south-east Berlin.
-“I think it’s safe to say that I’m the first person to bake this specific variety of cookies here,” she laughs.
+Today is baking day at Biesel’s terraced house in Köpenick, Germany, a picturesque district in Berlin.
+“I think it’s safe to say that I’m the first person to bake this specific variety of cookies here,” she says, laughing.

-Brigitte loves to bake.
-In the weeks leading up to Christmas she made vanilla rolls, cinnamon stars and other treats for her extended family and friends.
+Biesel loves to bake.
+In the weeks leading up to Christmas, she made vanilla rolls, cinnamon stars, and other treats for her extended family and friends.
 But her baking today isn’t about anyone else.
-I’m here to help her prepare her “medication”, as she likes to
+I’m here to help her prepare her “medication,” as she likes to